Photo: Priyansh Patidar / Unsplash

 What causes breathing difficulty in Indian Pariahs?

 The most common causes of breathing difficulty in Indian Pariahs include heart failure causing pulmonary edema (fluid in lungs), laryngeal paralysis (especially in older large breed dogs), brachycephalic syndrome (flat-faced breeds at constant risk), pneumonia or respiratory infection.
-Indian Pariahs are also prone to tick fever and mange, which can contribute.
+Indian Pariahs are also prone to tick fever (ehrlichiosis and babesiosis) and mange, which can contribute.

 How much does it cost to treat breathing difficulty in a Indian Pariah?